Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Wooden trail marker depicting the route to Hickman Bridge

 The path is easy to navigate with brown wooden signs posted to help you find the way.
-Depending on the time of year you visit, you may need to keep an eye open for hazardous trail conditions.
+Depending on the time of year, you may need to keep an eye open for hazardous trail conditions.
+As you walk the trail, be sure to take note of the very interesting erosion and weather patterns scattered in the area.

 Front view of Hickman Bridge a natural stone arch in Utah